 JazzWorks has also presented a Master Class Series in partnership with the National Arts Centre’s Fourth Stage and the Ottawa bassist John Geggie.

 Since that initial workshop/camp at Christie Lake Camp, near Perth, Ontario participation has grown steadily.
-In 2006, JazzWorks moved to the CAMMAC facility at Lac McDonald in Quebec, which features roomier living quarters and much improved musical facilities.
+In 2006, JazzWorks moved to the CAMMAC facility at Lac MacDonald in Quebec, which features roomier living quarters and much improved musical facilities.
 In 2009, the three-day JazzWorks workshop involved 16 faculty and 93 participants ranging in age from 14 to 82.
-In 2007, the Jazz Workshop program was expanded to include a Composers Symposium, under which participants were able to develop their original compositions in collaboration with faculty and to have those compositions performed at the JazzWorks closing concert.
+In 2007, the Jazz Camp program was expanded to include a Composers' Symposium, under which participants were able to develop their original compositions in collaboration with faculty and to have those compositions performed at the JazzWorks closing concert.

-Some of the 1994 core faculty continues, including John Geggie (bass), Jean Martin (drums) and Rob Frayne (saxophones).
+Some of the 1994 core faculty continues, including Rob Frayne (saxophones).
 Judy Humenick continues as president of JazzWorks and co-ordinator of the jazz camp.
 The excellent continuing faculty, drawn from Ottawa, Toronto and Montreal, includes Jim Lewis, trumpet, Dave Restivo and Nancy Walker, piano, Christine Duncan and Julie Michels, voice, Kevin Barrett and Kim Ratcliffe, guitar, all from Toronto, plus Remi Bolduc, alto sax and Frank Lozano, tenor sax, from Montreal and Ottawa guitarist Garry Elliott.

 Over the years, many other excellent Canadian musicians have participated as Jazz Workshop faculty.
 These include pianists Gordon Webster and Craig Harley, guitarist Justin Haynes, trumpeter Kevin Turcotte, trombonist William Carn, percussionists Aldo Mazza and Rick Shadrach Lazar and bassist Kieran Overs.
 As well, JazzWorks has been able to attract distinguished guest faculty members from the U.S., including trombonist Bret Zvacek, the legendary trumpeter Floyd Standifer Jr. (now deceased) and leading New York saxophonist/composers Donny McCaslin and Ted Nash.